 Emotions ran high for the hundreds of attendees at a community memorial ceremony at Congregation Agudas Achim, with speakers reflecting on the lives lost and the lives still held hostage by Hamas.

-With a shadow now cast over the holidays, Blumofe sees an opportunity to seek unity and help community members come out of the darkness in search of the light.
+With a shadow now cast over the holiday, Blumofe sees an opportunity to seek unity and help community members come out of the darkness in search of the light.

 Gov. Greg Abbott also recognized the seven Americans still held hostage by Hamas by reading their names aloud at a ceremony earlier on Monday in Austin.